 Master Chung will teach the complete first form and in the last 3 days more the advanced single movements.
 He will also introduce Standing Meditation, a simple yet most powerful form of meditation.
 With our physical body aligned in a particular way and held mostly still, the chi (life-force energy) is stimulated to find its natural rhythm as it flows through the meridians, gently dissolving any blockages that may have been preventing this.
 During the course Master Chung will also teach the Pushing Hands exercise and the Chinese massage technique of the energy channels.

 What is Tai Chi? - It is an ancient Chinese tradition that evolved over the centuries to become a means of alleviating stress and anxiety by adding motion to meditation.
 The Yang form of Tai Chi is known for its slow and steady movements, which helps practitioners to relax and feel the flow of energy within their body.
 The movements are powerful enough to experience a sense of joy and freedom.

 Health Benefits - Tai Chi is a non-competitive martial art known for both its defence techniques and its health benefits.
 As an exercise, Tai Chi consists of gentle physical movements and stretching with mindfulness.
-It is known to improve balance control, fitness, flexibility and to reduce the risk of falling for older people.
+It is known to improve balance control, fitness, flexibility, improve circulation and to reduce the risk of falling for older people.
 It is said that Tai Chi reduces pain and alleviates the symptoms of depression.

 Chung Ying Yang began practising Chinese martial arts at the age of 10 and is skilled in the following areas: martial arts combat, combining Tai Chi, meditation, bone setting, acupuncture, and Chinese Herbs for many mental and physical diseases.
 He spent his younger years...
 Read more